 Using lessons from America's history, Drew Faust teaches the role of humility and hope in both becoming educated and understanding death.

 The best way for a Latter-day Saint student to reconcile the competing values of faith and intellect is to be mentored by teachers and leaders whose daily lives, attitudes, and teaching authentically demonstrate how deep religious faith and demanding intellectual rigor are mutually reinforcing.

 Dr. Clayborne Carson, Stanford University Historian, shares some personal insights from the life and work of Martin Luther King, Jr.

 Scholar Jeremy Black presents the question of whether or not the British could have won the American Revolution, detailing what would have made it possible.

-Simon Schama, creator of the television program A History of Britain, believes that the study of history should be an inquiry of the past, not an inaccurate representation of events.
-In order to preserve the truth of history, he explains different tactics he utilizes to maintain historical integrity.
+The study of history should be an inquiry of the past, not an inaccurate representation of events in order to preserve the truth of history.

 This past summer I had occasion to visit the DUP Museum in Salt Lake City.
 While there, I was struck by the hundreds of pioneer portraits assembled by those inveterate collectors of Utah history, the Daughters of Utah Pioneers.
 Most of the silent faces lining the walls of four floors of the museum stared sternly into space, barely a shadow of a smile softening their earnest expressions.
 The men appeared…